Gay Divorce in Australia

 The First Australian Gay Divorce

-Legalising marriage equality was a relief for many same-sex couples who had waited months, years or a lifetime to get married.
+Legalising marriage equality was a relief for many same-sex couples who can finally now get married.

 It was also a relief for already married same-sex couples who had been previously unable to divorce.